arras-energy/gridlabd-old/docs/Module/Influxdb/Database.md

 string hostname;
 ~~~

 Specifies the DNS name to use when connecting to a server.
+The default hostname is `localhost`.

 ### `logname`